JohnH0820/dotfiles/College_Originals/README.md

 ## Disclaimer

-- These are my originals from my time in CEG-2410 at Wright State University.
+- These are my originals from my time in *NONDESCRIPT COURSE FROM MY COLLEGE*.
 They do not work properly and need to be updated which is why they are being moved to this directory.

-- Thank you Professor Kayleigh Duncan for teaching me how to do all of this and for being one of the best professors at Wright State!
+- Thank you *MY FAVORITE PROFESSOR AT MY COLLEGE* for teaching me how to do all of this and for being one of the best professors at Wright State!

 # College README Original